 Visit Diu to experience tranquil beaches, Portuguese history, and a calm quaint town.
 This union territory of India has the perfect balance of beaches with a quieter vibe than Goa or Pondicherry.
 The town is usually known in conjunction with Daman as Daman & Diu, while both are miles apart with a sea in between.
-Diu is on the west end of Gujarat and Daman is on Southern end.
-Many told us to skip visiting Diu as there’s “nothing to see“, but we went there anyway and came back content.
+Diu is on the west end of Gujarat and Daman is on the Southern end.
+Many told us to skip visiting Diu as there’s “nothing to see”, but we went there anyway and came back content.
 So, here’s why you should visit Diu, one of the 7 union territories of India.
-And here are my recommendations about the top places to visit in Diu especially in a day.
+And here are my recommendations about the top places to visit in Diu, especially on a day.

 What are the Places to visit in Diu in a day | Diu Travel Guide

 Located on one end of the Diu island, the Diu Fort is one of the amazing places to visit in Diu.
 During Portuguese colonial rule in Diu, the fort was built in the 15th century.
-The fort’s walls are erected in a way that defended the alliance between the Portuguese & Sultan of Gujarat against Mughal war to gain reign here.
+The fort’s walls are erected in a way that defended the alliance between the Portuguese & Sultan of Gujarat against the Mughal war to gain reign here.
 The inner walls of the Diu Fort still hold the guns used at the time.